YZRCstatcodes2021/TestForMCAR/README.md

 threshold.cat         The threshold number that define the continuous variable or discrete variable

-warning               If warnings are given for chisq.test function, switch to compute p-values with Monte Carlo simulation
+warning               If warnings are given for chisq.test function, compute p-values with Monte Carlo simulation
 ```